I was in Las Vegas again this Saturday so I decided to stop by the game

-I was in Las Vegas again this Saturday so I decided to stop by the game event they have there every Saturday night at Little Shop of Magic.
-There were around 20 people in attendance and 4 games being played at any one time.
+event they have there every Saturday night at Little Shop of Magic.
+There were around 20 people in attendance and

 I was able to play two games at the event.